Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 This method is not a permanent solution.
 Once the program has some bugs playing music or running afterward, and you are late in updating the program, there will always be new problems.

 As the main product of the TunePat brand, the well-designed TunePat Amazon Music Converter has been loved by users all over the world.
 This program is specially designed to convert and download Amazon music.
-It is available for Amazon Prime or Unlimited users.
+It is available for Amazon Music Prime or Amazon Music Unlimited users.
 It supports the output of many popular audio formats, including MP3, AAC, WAV, FLAC, AIFF, and ALAC.
 This program is designed to preserve the original sound quality and ID3 tags of Amazon Music.
 It is also possible to name, arrange, and play the downloaded Amazon Music in the way you like.
 Let's take a look at the steps!

 TunePat Amazon Music Converter